emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 | *Figure 1: PPizza depot and stores* |

 Trucks can leave from the depot at 6am and need to return the depot by 5pm.
-Each truck can be used once and has a limited capacity.
+Each truck can be used once and has a limited capacity of $$60$$ lbs.
 We want to identify the truck operating schedules to be able to deliver fresh ingredients to each store with given time windows by minimizing the total cost.